 Most - if not all labour Unions - are closed ship Unions.
 This means that in order to work for a given employer a person must belong to a Union.
 No where in the Bible is permission given for one person to force another person into any kind of relationship.
 Closed shop Unions are based on extortion, fear, and violence or the threat of violence - "You have to pay us or we won't let you have a job!"

 The only legitimate Unions are voluntary associations which restrict their activities to protecting their members from real abuses and negotiating mutually beneficial contracts.
+They could also provide training, education, job placement, social activities, etc. for their members and/or families.
 This way Unions have to earn their membership.
 They have to convince workers that the benefits they provide are worth more than the dues they charge.
 If they fail to live up to their promises, then they lose members.